Ultimate load: Relation to safety factor and limit load

-Strength requirements are specified in terms of limit loads (the maximum loads to be expected in service) and ultimate loads (limit loads multiplied by prescribed factors of safety).
+Aircraft design

 With respect to aircraft structure and design, ultimate load is the amount of load applied to a component beyond which the component will fail.
 The chance that it will occur is, however, not zero, and, if it were to occur, then the relevant structure in the aircraft would stand a large chance of fracture.

 During the testing for determination of the loads, no fracture must occur at the ultimate load for a period of 3 seconds.